apache/arrow-site/_posts/2022-11-07-multi-column-sorts-in-arrow-rust-part-2.md

 The data structure also ensures that no values contain `0x00` and therefore we can encode the arrays directly using `0x00` as an end-delimiter.

-A null value is encoded as a single `0x00` byte, and a non-null value encoded as a single `0x01` byte, followed by the `0x00` terminated byte array determined by the order preserving mapping
+A null value is encoded as a single `0x00` byte, and a non-null value encoded as a single `0x01` byte, followed by the `0x00` terminated byte array determined by the order preserving mapping.

 ```
                           ┌─────┬─────┬─────┬─────┐